-Applicants to the Chancellor's Doctoral Incentive Program must be supported by a full-time tenured or tenure track CSU Faculty Adviser.
+Applicants to the Chancellor's Doctoral Incentive Program must be supported by a full-time tenured or tenure track CSU Faculty Mentor.

-Advisement of a student and acceptance into the CDIP program does not a guarantee future CSU employment for the student, and the faculty member, department, and/or other campus representatives should be certain to avoid implying or representing any such commitment.
+Advisement of a student and acceptance into the CDI Program does not a guarantee future CSU employment for the student, and the faculty member, department, and/or other campus representatives should be certain to avoid implying or representing any such commitment.